dreimer1986/Mixed-HomeAssistant-stuff/README.md

 # Mixed-HomeAssistant-stuff
-My mixed additions to my How Assistant Setup.
+My mixed additions to my Home Assistant Setup.
 These are the more complex ones

 * [GadgetBridge Integration](#gadgetbridge)
 * [OCPP Sensors for charge costs](#ocpp)